sisrfeng/coc-wiki/Using-snippets.md

 You can nest snippets in an active snippet session, just like VSCode.

+If you don't want to expand snippet on completion, just use `<C-n>` to insert the extracted text without confirm completion, or checkout options of your language server to disable snippet complete items.

 ## Configure snippets workflow

 To navigate forward/backward of a snippet placeholder, use `<C-j>` and `<C-k>`.